rothnic/opendia/README.md

 **Personal Assistant:**
 > *"Find that GitHub repo I was looking at yesterday about React components and bookmark it for later"*

+**Page Inspection & Custom Extraction:**
+> *"Execute JavaScript to get the complete HTML source of this page and extract all metadata tags"*

+> *"Run a script to find all images on this page and list their sources and alt text"*

+> *"Extract the page title, all heading texts, and the first paragraph using JavaScript"*

 **Page Styling & Fun:**
 > *"Apply a dark hacker theme to this page to make it look more interesting"*